Yelp/elastalert/docs/source/ruletypes.rst

 es_hosts
 ^^^^^^^^

-``es_host``: The list of nodes of the Elasticsearch cluster that the rule will use for the request.
+``es_hosts``: The list of nodes of the Elasticsearch cluster that the rule will use for the request.
 (Optional, list, default none)
 The environment variable ``ES_HOSTS`` will override this field.

 import